|

 The Alaska Department of Public Safety shows that popular tourist destinations like Denali, Seward, and many smaller communities actually have much lower crime rates.

-During my stay, I spent time in both Anchorage and smaller towns, and I never felt unsafe.
+During my stay, I spent time in both Anchorage and Fairbanks, and I never felt unsafe.

 For example, while exploring downtown Anchorage during TBEX, I felt completely comfortable walking between venues, grabbing dinner with fellow travel writers, and even taking photos with my expensive camera gear.

-The Alaska State Troopers’ website provides up-to-date safety information and tips for specific regions, which I found incredibly helpful for planning my post-conference adventures.
+The Alaska State Troopers’ website provides up-to-date safety information and tips for specific regions, which I found incredibly helpful.

 Remember, while it’s important to be aware of these statistics, they shouldn’t deter you from experiencing all that Alaska has to offer.